Frequently Asked Questions

 The accuracy of the core product (scale + encoder) depends on the ProScale Model.
 This accuracy is calculated at 20ºC (68ºF).
 ProScale has a thermal coefficient of 25ppm/ºC.
 Complete ProScale Product Specifications are in each product's User Manual.

 How do I get the Readout into "programming mode"?
+(The following works for readouts made since 2008.)

-1. Press and hold the UNITS key (this key is labelled MODE on readouts made before 2009).
+1. Press and hold the UNITS key.

 3. The readout will show PG ON, then the first parameter number.
 (If the readout does not enter programming menu, the menu is locked out by a jumper on the circuit board inside readout.
 Consult User Manual for your unit or contact factory for assistance.